A Quantitative Geometric Approach to Neural-Network Smoothness: Complete experimental specifications and results

-\paragraph{Single Hidden Layer} We consider two layer neural networks with different numbers of hidden units.
+\paragraph{Single hidden layer} We consider the $\ell_\infty$-FGL estimation on two layer neural networks with different numbers of hidden units.
 The results are summarized in~\cref{tb:TLLC,tb:TLTime}.

-\paragraph{Multiple Hidden Layers} We consider $3$, $7$, $8$-layer neural networks.
+\paragraph{Multiple hidden layers} We consider the $\ell_\infty$-FGL estimation on $3$, $7$, $8$-layer neural networks.
 Each hidden layer in the network has $64$ $\relu$ units.
 The results are summarized in~\cref{tb:MLLC,tb:MLTime}.

-\paragraph{Duality}We measure the $\ell_2$ and $\ell_\infty$-FGL on two-layer networks.
-The $\ell_2$-FGL is measured by LipSDP and the natural SDP relaxation as in~\cref{eq:l2-SDP}, which we call NGeoLIP.
-The $\ell_2$-FGL is measured by the natural SDP relaxation as in~\cref{eq:inf_sol}, which is NGeoLIP, and the dual form as in~\cref{eq:dual_inf}, which we call DGeoLIP.
+\paragraph{$\ell_2$-FGL estimation}We measure the $\ell_2$-FGL on two-layer networks mainly to compare whether~\cref{eq:l2-SDP} and LipSDP produce the same result.
+Additionally, we also want to empirically examine the approximation guarantee from~\cref{thm:2-FGL}.
 Still, we consider networks with $8$, $16$, $64$, $128$, $256$ hidden nodes.
-The results are summarized in~\cref{tb:TLLC,tb:dual2}.
-In addition, we also record their running time in~\cref{tb:TLTime,tb:l2Time}.
+The results are summarized in~\cref{tb:dual2,tb:l2Time}.